itcomusic/winsvc/README.md

 Provides creating and running Go Windows Service

 ### Features
-- Restarts service on failure.
-Service will be restarted:
+- Restarts service on failure.Service will be restarted:
 1.*Threw panic*
 2.*Exit from run function had happened before context execution canceled (command of the stop was not sent)*
 3.*Service had got command of the stop but it caught panic after*
-- `context.Context` for graceful self shutdown.
+- `context.Context` for graceful self shutdown
-- Exit from winsvc.Run if it is stopping for a long time. `TimeoutStop` which it default equals value 20s.
+- Exit from winsvc.Run if it is stopping for a long time. `TimeoutStop` which it default equals value 20s
-- Package uses os.Chdir for easy using relative path.
+- Package uses os.Chdir for easy using relative path

 ### Install
 ```go get -u github.com/itcomusic/winsvc```